 - The KRISS K10 makes its Battlefield debut in Hardline as the 'K10'.
 On release, it was prone to wiping out entire squads in multiplayer due to its high damage and ridiculous rate of fire, which has then been subjected to many nerfs since.

-- Seen in Modern Warfare 2, Call of Duty: Black Ops II, and Call of Duty: Ghosts; the middle refers to it as the upgraded K10 variant, but shares none of its unique attributes beyond the slightly extended barrel.
+- Seen in Call of Duty: Modern Warfare 2, Black Ops II, and Ghosts; the middle refers to it as the upgraded K10 variant, but shares none of its unique attributes beyond the slightly extended barrel.
 The latter calls it the "Vector CRB", which is correct for a civilian semi-automatic version but not the full-auto SMG variant that the game actually uses.
-It returns in Season 4 of Call of Duty: Modern Warfare (2019) as the Fennec, this time actually being the K10 variant.
+A modified version with a shortened receiver returns in Season 4 of Call of Duty: Modern Warfare (2019) as the Fennec.

 - Call of Duty: Advanced Warfare features a weapon called the "SAC3", which is like a futuristic Vector (as if it wasn't already futurized enough) but is light enough to permit Guns Akimbo (the weapon is always used two at a time).